itsjoopark/unity/README.md

-# unity
+# Unity
-a repo to learn &amp; practice unity daily!
+a repo to learn &amp; practice unity daily as a beginner!
 [Start Date: 05-11-22]

 # Specific Exercises